cash12121/TournamentStreamHelper/README.md

 ## To get Legends of Runeterra asssets like Region icons
 * Download via [asset downloader](https://github.com/joaorb64/TournamentStreamHelper/wiki/Quickstart#download-game-assets) and you should find it under **Legends of Runeterra**

+## How to load regions in the overlay?
+Just set `Characters per Player` to 2 then under the players choose the region *[left most box]* for each set of boxes.

 # For developers